needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobchunk-implement.md

 ### ComponentLookup and BufferLookup fields

-Accessing component data through an `EntityQuery` and an `IJobChunk` job (or with [Entities.ForEach](iterating-data-entities-foreach.md)) is the most efficient way to access your data.
+Accessing component data through an `EntityQuery` and an `IJobChunk` job is the most efficient way to access your data.
 However, there are often cases where you need to look up data in a random-access fashion, for example, when one entity depends on data in another.
 To perform this data lookup, you must pass a different handle to your job through the job struct:

 * [ComponentLookup](xref:Unity.Entities.ComponentLookup`1): Access the component of any entity with that component type.
 * [BufferLookup](xref:Unity.Entities.BufferLookup`1): Access a buffer of any entity with that buffer type.